ci-group/robohat/README.md

 version v0.5.0

-Be sure you update config.txt int the Rapberry boot partition.
+Be sure you update config.txt int the Raspberry boot partition.
 This is to enable the I2C ports which are needed.